 It is a natural question, but I think a better question would be what lens or lenses you shot that video.

-Different cameras and brands have slightly different visual aesthetics or features, but never forget that image comes through your lens first.
+Cameras and brands have slightly different visual aesthetics or features but never forget that image comes through your lens first.

 Let’s drive in: